Kong/unirest-nodejs/README.md

 # Response

-Upon ending a request, and recieving a Response the object that is returned contains a number of helpful properties to ease coding pains.
+Upon ending a request, and receiving a Response the object that is returned contains a number of helpful properties to ease coding pains.

 ## General